 These are my views about Meghmani Organics Ltd. However, you should do your own analysis before making any investment-related decision about Meghmani Organics Ltd.

 You may use the following steps to analyse the company: “How to do Detailed Analysis of a Company“

 I do not focus on calculating intrinsic value therefore, I would not be able to comment on the intrinsic value arrived by you.
 I believe that an investor should find a conservatively financed, growing company with stable/improving profitability margins with good operating performance.
 Once the investor finds such a company, then she should invest in shares of that company at prices which provide her a good margin of safety.

-Regarding your queries about calculation of CFO and components CFF, I would suggest you to go through the cash flow statement in the annual report, which would show step-by-step calculation of CFO from PAT/PBT.
+Regarding your queries about the calculation of CFO and components CFF, I would suggest you go through the cash flow statement in the annual report, which would show a step-by-step calculation of CFO from PAT/PBT.
 The calculations would clearly show how the profits get stuck in or released from working capital.
 Similarly, you would also come to know about all the components of CFF.
 It would be a good learning exercise for you.

 In case after reading the cash flow calculation, you have any query, then I would be happy to provide my inputs for its resolution.

 Hope it helps!